hkuedl/Make-Smart-Meter-Really-Smart/README.md

 ## Overview

 Low-cost smart meters are ubiquitous in smart grids.
 Enabling resource-constraint smart meters to perform deep learning is quite challenging.
 Our end-edge-cloud framework reveals a new path for edge intelligence on smart meters.
-It improves 95.6% memory footprint, 94.8% training time, and 50% communication overhead and achieves comparable or even superior forecasting accuracy to the resource-unlimited methods.
+It improves 95.6% memory footprint, 94.8% training time, and 50% communication overhead, achieving comparable or even superior forecasting accuracy to the resource-unlimited methods.
 We provide code for established experimental and simulation platforms.

 ## Dataset